 On my site, I host data on the dynamics of hard-sphere fluids obtained using the DynamO particle simulator.
 Below, I describe how I used DynamO to generate the data.

-However, to actually run the simulation, in addition to , we need to specify time and length scales: the simulation duration and the size of the domain (which corresponds to ).
+To run the simulation, in addition to , we need to specify time and length scales: the simulation duration and the size of the domain (which corresponds to ).
 Both need to be large enough to capture temporal and spatial decorrelation of particle velocities.
 Further, to collect sufficient statistics on free flight times (or, equivalently, collision frequencies), the simulation has to be long enough for each particle to experience several collisions.

 Below I discuss the characteristic scales of the problem and suggest values of and sufficient to resolve the statistics of interest.
 Because I am primarily interested in the gas-like rather than the liquid-like state of the hard-sphere fluid, all computations apply to a sufficiently dilute gas.